Hieropold/gulp-hockeyapp/README.md

 ## Options

-**options.id** - application id, e.g. 174c943c7783430a9e1cb20bb372aea1.
+**options.id** - required application id, e.g. 174c943c7783430a9e1cb20bb372aea1.

-**options.apiToken** - API token issued on HockeyApp site.
+**options.apiToken** - required API token issued on HockeyApp site.

-**options.inputFile** - path to input file.
+**options.inputFile** - required path to input file.

-**options.notify** - whether to notify testers about new build or not, optional.
+**options.notify** - optional, whether to notify testers about new build or not.
 Possible values:

  * 0 - don't notify testers (default value)
  * 1 - notify all testers that can install the app